xliao8/NeMO-Analytics/Everything about NeMO.md

 <img width="1378" height="648" alt="image" src="https://github.com/user-attachments/assets/ab54a4eb-9831-4baf-a83f-e859e65c01f5" />

 To search for specific genes within a dataset,
-  - click the small arrow in front of the dataset title to expand the entry.
+  - Click the small arrow in front of the dataset title to expand the entry.
   - In the expanded entry, you will see a default display created by the dataset owner.
   - Click the test tube icon to open the Expression Viewer, which allows you to explore gene expression using the default display.

 If you prefer to create your own visualization:
   - Use the single-gene curator option from the drop-down menu under the analysis tools.
-  - Detailed instructions on building custom visualizations will be provided in a later section.
+  - Detailed instructions on building custom visualizations will be provided in "5.
+Curate Visualization"

 When you first open the Expression Viewer, a default gene will appear, but you can replace it by typing any other gene name into the search box.
 By default, the viewer shows one gene at a time with the "single-gene display" mode.
-However, after saving your own gene list in NeMO (covered in a later section), you will be able to view multiple genes using the "multi-gene display" mode and toggle between them.
+However, after saving your own gene list in NeMO (covered in a later section), you will be able to view the saved list of genes  using the "multi-gene display" mode if multi-gene displays have been saved in the selected collection or dataset.

 <img width="1378" height="648" alt="image" src="https://github.com/user-attachments/assets/357a677a-d075-4052-8b01-2a927b33a5ac" />